qrow2022/qrow_blog/_posts/2020/November/2020-11-15-Flip-Pages-Word.md

 2) Select <b>Layout</b> in the Ribbon bar, and then <b>Breaks</b> > <b>Next Page</b>.
 This seperates your pages into sections where different settings can be applied.

 3) Then go ahead and change the orientation.
+The page you're on will change.

+To reset back to the previous orientation after your tables/charts/etc.:

 4) Add a new page (I use the <b>Page Break</b> function on the <b>Insert</b> tab under the <b>Pages</b> option).

+5) Add a new section again, (See step 2).

+6) Change the orientation back to what it was previously.